SDI Technologies

-SDI Technologies is an American Rahway, New Jersey-based consumer electronics manufacturer whose products are marketed under several national brands, including Timex, eKids, KIDdesigns, and iHome.
+SDI Technologies is an American Rahway, New Jersey–based consumer electronics manufacturer whose products are marketed under several national brands, including Timex, eKids, KIDdesigns, and iHome.
 SDI used to market under Soundesign, a now-defunct brand.
 SDI Technologies had 110 employees as of 2007, and has a distribution network that covers over 70 countries.
 Including Asia, SDI employs over 400 people.

 History

 SDI Technologies was founded as Realtone Electronics in 1956 by Saul Ashkenazi and Ely Ashkenazi.
-In that year, the company introduced one of the first pocket cigarette lighters and one of the first transistor radios.
+In that year, the company introduced a pocket cigarette lighter and a transistor radio, but neither one of the first.
 Realtone went public in 1961.
 It introduced the Soundesign brand of high-end audio components in 1963, and the company changed its name to Soundesign in 1968.
 Soundesign returned to being a privately-held company in 1982.
 The company was renamed again, this time to its current name, in 1994.

 Products

 Soundesign

 Soundesign, the defunct flagship division of SDI Technologies originally known as RealTone, marketed inexpensive home and portable electronics.
 The Soundesign brand faded as SDI began selling its products under the Zenith brand in 1993.
 SDI's current offerings include small electronics of the iHome and Timex brands.